 There are some simple, effective things you can do to help alleviate some of the symptoms of SAD.
 Spend more time outdoors, and increase your exercise regimen.
 Spend more time out of your room, preferably with friends or family, and try to do activities that will help you relax and have a good time.
 Use full-spectrum light bulbs, found at hardware stores, or a light therapy box, which can be found online.
 Avoid alcohol and other mood-altering, non-prescription drugs.

-You can also consider meeting with a mental health counselor or psychiatrist at Mental Health Services.
+You can also consider meeting with a mental health counselor or psychiatrist at the Center for Counseling and Psychological Services (CCPS).
 Both counseling and antidepressant medications have been proven to help alleviate SAD.
 You can make an appointment by calling 314-935-6695.

 Helping someone who may be depressed